Diptiiverma/DSA_Pattern_Notes/README.md

 # DSA_Pattern_Notes
 Welcome to my DSA Pattern Learning Series - a structured collection of pattern-based problem- solving notes that I'm building while learning DSA concepts.

+🧠 What This Series Focuses On

+Instead of random problem solving, this series follows a pattern-first approach — the same way real-world software systems are designed.

+You will find notes and problems based on:

+Two Pointers

+Sliding Window

+Interval Scheduling

+In-Place Linked List Manipulation